cerner/fhir.cerner.com/content/millennium/r4/clinical/medications/medication-administration.md

   * [Dose](https://hl7.org/fhir/r4/medicationadministration-definitions.html#MedicationAdministration.dosage.dose){:target="_blank"}
   * [Rate](https://hl7.org/fhir/r4/medicationadministration-definitions.html#MedicationAdministration.dosage.rate){:target="_blank"}

-* MedicationAdministration.medication may be a reference to a [contained] medication when the medication cannot be represented by a [CodeableConcept] because it contains a unique combination of ingredients.
+* MedicationAdministration.medication may be a reference to a [contained] Medication when the Medication cannot be represented by a [CodeableConcept] because it contains a unique combination of ingredients.
 Medications in the system always exist in the context of a medication administration and cannot be referenced independently.

 <%= disclaimer %>